P0ulpy/cmake-vcpkg-template/README.md

 # Cmake & vcpkg template

 This is a template repository made to quickly set up a project using cmake & vcpkg.
-I usually use Clion as IDE so this repository have a basic .idea configuration

 You can change the name of the project in the `CMakeLists.txt` and `vcpkg.json` files.